-That sexual abuse of children on a large scale occurs in the world as such, does not surprise Jehovah's Witnesses.
-According to their faith, we live in the 'last days' that are 'difficult to endure'.
-That would be times when people love themselves and have no natural affection (2 Timothy 3: 1-5).
+That sexual abuse of children is widespread in the world as such does not surprise Jehovah's Witnesses.
+According to their belief, we live in the "last days" which are "hard to bear."
+Those would be times when people love themselves and have no natural affection (2 Timothy 3: 1-5).
 The current situation can only mean that the end is near.
-Jehovah God will soon intervene now.
+Now very soon Jehovah God will intervene.
 Then He will put an end to all false religion.
-He will destroy all people who do not worship Him in Armageddon.
+He will destroy all people who do not worship Him at Armageddon.

-Jehovah's Witnesses only have to wait for Jehovah to save them from their opponents, those who point to problems of sexual abuse within their community.
-It leads to an attitude that makes them respond reactively to outside demands, only to avoid as many problems as possible.
-They slow down processes around investigations or lawsuits by working with as little as possible.
+Jehovah's Witnesses only have to wait for Jehovah to save them from their adversaries, from those who point out problems of sexual abuse in their community.
+It leads to an attitude that makes them react reactively to outside demands, just to avoid as many problems as possible.
+They slow down processes involving investigations or lawsuits by cooperating as little as possible.

 Just persevere, they keep telling themselves.
 Maybe Armageddon will arrive on time ....

 - Worship that God approves What does the Bible really teach?
 (2005) (pp.144-153), [Watchtower ONLINE LIBRARY] .Watch Tower Bible and Tract Society of Pennsylvania.
 Consulted from: https://wol.jw.org/nl/wol/publication/r18/lp-o/bh/O/2005

 - De Groot - Kopetzky, B. (2013) Nothing happened ..., in A. v.
 Heeswijk, J. Kerssemakers, B. Rose, R. v.
 Uden, L. Vergouwen & H. Zock (Reds) Confused Confidence, Tilburg: KSGV.